Quenched Invariance Principle for a class of random conductance models with long-range jumps

 \section{Acknowledgments}

-This research has been supported by National Science Foundation (US) award DMS-1712632, the National Natural Science Foundation of China (Nos.\ 11871338), JSPS KAKENHI Grant Number JP17H01093, the Alexander von Humboldt Foundation, the National Natural Science Foundation of China (No.\ 11831014), the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704) and the Program for Innovative Research Team in Science and Technology in Fujian Province University (IRTSTFJ).
+We thank anonymous referees for their helpful comments and corrections.
+This research has been supported by National Science Foundation (US) awards DMS-1712632 and DMS-1954343, the National Natural Science Foundation of China (No.\ 11871338), JSPS KAKENHI Grant Number JP17H01093, the Alexander von Humboldt Foundation, the National Natural Science Foundation of China (Nos.\ 11831014 and 12071076), the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704) and the Program for Innovative Research Team in Science and Technology in Fujian Province University (IRTSTFJ).
 The non-Kyoto based authors would like to thank RIMS at Kyoto University for hospitality that made this project possible.

 A version of this paper by two of the present authors was previously posted on arXiv~\cite{BK-failed} and was subsequently withdrawn due to an error in one of the key arguments.
 The present paper subsumes the parts of~\cite{BK-failed} that are worth saving.